 How to Get the Outcomes You Want

-I don’t regret much of what I said, but I didn’t come out feeling good, and we’ll probably find ourselves in a similar situation down the road.
-So now that I’ve been totally honest about all the BS that flies around in these situations, and if you’re reading this I’m sure you’ve experienced your own BS, I’m about to share a powerful tool that came from my conversation with Christina and the work that she teaches.
+If you’re reading this, I’m sure you’ve experienced plenty of unreasonable frustrations.
+That’s why I’m about to share a powerful tool that came from my conversation with Christina and the work that she teaches.
 It’s a tool that, when used correctly, can have significant outcomes in challenging situations.

 This is not about morphing yourself or your words into a form that is more digestible for the people wreaking havoc in your life.
 This is about operating from the highest level of your brain to create the outcome you desire and pave the road for less dramatic interactions in the future.